The Gilded Age and Progressive Era: 1876 – 1920

 Kansas City, KS – June 5-6th, 2017

-Attendees of this FREE two-day workshop will receive classroom-ready tools to educate their students about the Founding principles of Liberty and Natural Rights with respect to freedom of conscience.
+Attendees of this FREE two-day workshop will receive classroom-ready tools to educate their students about the Founding principles of Limited Government, Justice, Rule of Law, Due Process and Natural Rights with respect to understanding U.S. history during the Guided Age and Progressive Era.

 This workshop is for those who teach 7th-12th grade U.S. History, Government, Civics, and Social Studies in Kansas.

 - Kansas Social Studies teachers of grades 7-12.